onkelbeh/HomeAssistantRepository/README.md

 Beginning with `0.115.0_beta10` many USE Flags have changed.
 All USE Flags have *exactly* the same name as the components `domain` in Home Assistant now.
 OK, this is a hard cut, but overdue.
 Mostly caused by the creation of an automated import routine, at first I planned to keep the old names, the replacement class was already written, but during data collection I discovered that the original domain names aren't so bad anyway.
 You will find the detailed changes in commit: https://git.edevau.net/onkelbeh/HomeAssistantRepository/commit/3fec35c803e6061e0186df2af4e914e5791b53cc, scroll down to `metadata.xml`.
 But `emerge` will also tell.

-## Nearly all Home Assistant Components are now included
-Except of some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as Ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
-Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
-The exception proves the rule.

-Currrently missing (2022.4):
-* aioazuredevops-1.3.5
-* azure-eventhub-5.7.0
-* azure-servicebus-0.50.3
-* python-lirc-1.2.3
-* opencv-python-headless-4.3.0.36

-In some cases I had to add patches to the Ebuilds, some packages have versions pinned without any reason.
-Mostly, I copy hard pinnings without questioning, in very problematic cases I open a ticket at the problem's origin.
-For me its OK, if the packages compile and complete their own tests in the sandbox.
-Please let me know if you encounter problems.
-I will continuously expand my tests and do more cleanups.
-I am continuously filing pull requests to reduce the amount of needed patches.
-Most of them are caused by missing files in SDIST archives and/or having wrong package exclude masks in `setup.py`.

 # Other things you find here